Local development environment

 WAMP is an open source tool with a GUI interface for Windows only.

-If PHP 7.1+ is already installed on your system and you are fine using the command line, you can spin up PHP's built-in server from the command line, specifying the
+If a recent PHP version that supports Kirby is already installed on your system and you are fine using the command line, you can spin up PHP's built-in server from the command line, specifying the

 kirby/router.php file to use Kirby's router.